 Indian homes are often decorated by placing devotional paintings or sculptures at important corners of the homes and Ganesha painting is one of them.
-Lord Ganesha, the giver of health, wealth and prosperity, is one of the most common art painting seen in Indian homes.
-Here are some Lord Ganesh Abstract Painting for the Millennials.
+Lord Ganesha, the giver of health, wealth, and prosperity, is one of the most common art paintings seen in Indian homes.
+Here are some Lord Ganesh Abstract Paintings for the Millennials.

 In every Hindu ritual, we begin with offering our prayers to Ganesha before initiating the main ritual.
 He is believed to be the Vighnaharta (remover of all obstacles from our lives).

-According to Vastu Shastra, placing an idol of Lord Ganesha painting has a lot of significance based on the room type, position and so forth.
+According to Vastu Shastra, placing an idol of Lord Ganesha or Lord Ganesha’s painting has a lot of significance based on the room type, position, and so forth.
 It is believed that when placed rightly, Lord Ganesha would bring in good luck and prosperity.
 However, the current generation of millennials might want to avoid looking traditionally spiritual.
 This is where abstract Ganesha paintings fit perfectly.

-Abstract art uses a composition of different shapes, lines and colours to create a vibrant artwork.
-Abstract paintings of Gods have become very popular with millennials who love to blend traditional theme in contemporary forms to design their homes.
+Abstract art uses a composition of different shapes, lines, and colors to create vibrant artwork.
+Abstract paintings of Gods have become very popular with millennials who love to blend traditional themes in contemporary forms to design their homes.
 An online modern art Ganesha painting gallery like that on PrintMySpace (www.printmyspace.com) offers a huge collection of Ganesha abstract paintings to transform your walls.